jean2ai/jean2/docs/getting-started.md

 ## 3. Add an API Key

-You can set API keys directly in the client while the server is running — no need to edit config files manually.
+You can set API keys directly in the client while the server is running: no need to edit config files manually.

 1. Open the client (`http://localhost:3774`)
 2. Click the **three dots (top right) → Configuration → Credentials** to set API keys, or **OAuth** to connect your ChatGPT subscription plan